RoboticsKnowledgebase/roboticsknowledgebase.github.io/wiki/project-management/drone-flight-permissions.md

 Follow application prompts
 When prompted, enter the 17-digit Knowledge Test Exam ID (NOTE: it may take up to 48 hours from the test date for the knowledge test to appear in IACRA)
 Sign the application electronically and submit for processing.

-Step 5: A confirmation email will be sent when an applicant has completed the TSA security background check.
+5. A confirmation email will be sent when an applicant has completed the TSA security background check.
 This email will provide instructions for printing a copy of the temporary remote pilot certificate from IACRA.
-Step 6: A permanent remote pilot certificate will be sent via mail once all other FAA-internal processing is complete.
+6. A permanent remote pilot certificate will be sent via mail once all other FAA-internal processing is complete.
-Step 7: Have your Remote Pilot Certificate available whenever you fly your UAS
+7. Have your Remote Pilot Certificate available whenever you fly your UAS

 https://www.faa.gov/uas/commercial_operators/